 In the course of my work, I may share personal data with other people at the same organisation from whom I received it in the first place.

 I plan to keep your data for as long as I need it for a specified legitimate purpose.
 I may retain a piece of data indefinitely if I judge that there is a legitimate reason to do so, including the likelihood of the data being required as evidence in the event of a dispute.

 Keeping data accurate and up to date

 I make reasonable efforts to keep data accurate and up to date.
 See the section on ‘what I do with your data’ for more information.

 I make reasonable efforts to secure the personal data I collect; these include both technical and physical measures.
 Measures include:

 • using a VPN (virtual private network) when appropriate

 • using anti-malware software

-• reviewing cloud services I use in order to be satisfied that they have effective security measures
+• reviewing cloud services I use in order to be satisfied, as far as is reasonable, that they have effective security measures.

 Exercising your rights